WBT (AM): Adding Rush Limbaugh

 On September 3, 1991, WBT dropped the McKays and became the 400th station to air The Rush Limbaugh Show, which had already been heard in the Charlotte area on WADA in Shelby, WSIC in Statesville and WHKY in Hickory.

-In 1995, Jefferson-Pilot bought WBZK-FM 99.3 in Chester, South Carolina to provide a simulcast signal that better served the western part of the market at night.
-At this time the FM station's call letters were changed to WBT-FM.
+In 1995, Jefferson-Pilot bought WBZK, 99.3 in Chester, South Carolina, to provide a simulcast signal that better served the western part of the market at night.
+At this time the FM station's callsign was changed to WBT-FM.
 That same year the station began airing games of the NFL Carolina Panthers inaugural season until 1999, returning as the team's flagship station in 2005.

 Lincoln Financial Group bought Jefferson-Pilot in 2006.
 The merged company retained Jefferson-Pilot's broadcasting division, renaming it Lincoln Financial Media.
 In January 2008, Lincoln Financial sold WBT-AM-FM and WLNK to Greater Media of Braintree, Massachusetts.
 Lincoln-Financial then sold its three television stations, including WBTV, to Raycom Media—thus breaking up Charlotte's last heritage radio/television cluster.
 Greater Media had long wanted to expand into the fast-growing Charlotte market; its owner had wanted to buy WBT after hearing its signal at night on Cape Cod.